-Curative surgery is suitable for nonmetastic cancer that has not affected other organs.
+Curative surgery: Curative surgery is suitable for nonmetastic cancer that has not affected other organs.
 Traditional open surgery requires a large incision across the abdomen, but minimally invasive techniques for pancreatic cancer resection such as laparoscopy and robotic surgery have become more popular over the past decade.

-Patients with an obstructed bile duct and/or duodenum may undergo bypass surgery to relieve the blockage so that they may undergo chemotherapy and/or radiotherapy.
+Palliative surgery: Patients with an obstructed bile duct and/or duodenum may undergo bypass surgery to relieve the blockage so that they may undergo chemotherapy and/or radiotherapy.

-Chemotherapy uses drugs to control the growth of cancer cells and shrink the tumour, and can be either injected or taken orally.
+Chemotherapy uses drugs to control the growth of cancer cells and shrink the tumour and can be either injected or taken orally.
 Chemotherapy may be used alone or combined with radiation therapy.

 Radiation therapy uses high-energy beams to destroy cancer cells in an effort to control their growth and shrink the tumour.
-New radiation therapy systems such as Tomotherapy, a high-speed helical radiation system, direct radiation energy at the tumour, minimizing exposure of energy to normal cells and reducing the development of possible side effects.
+New radiation therapy systems such as Tomotherapy, a high-speed helical radiation system, direct radiation energy to the tumour, minimizing exposure of energy to normal cells and reducing the development of possible side effects.